 Quarterly visits are conversational allowing for the sharing of concerns as well as accomplishments and development of a mutual relationship of trust.
 The visits are to be used as a prompt to have meaningful conversations about pertinent issues and assure compliance with licensing requirements.
 In addition, the visits are an opportunity to identify resources for the resource provider such as support groups, to have discussions about respite care, and the resource parent meeting their own needs.
 Discussions about training needs and any behaviors of the child(ren) that may need addressing shall occur as well.

 9. Assure computer records are updated.
 This includes any changes in address, licensing status, renewal dates and in-service training hours.

 10. Conduct renewal assessments on all foster and relative care providers or refer to contracted agencies for completion of renewal assessment.
-(Guidelines for completion of renewal assessment are located in CWM Section 6 Chapter 3 Subsection 8.3 and the recording outline is located in Section 6 Chapter 3 Subsection 8.1)

 11. Keep track of training attendance, provide notification of available training, and provision of in-service training, as needed, to resource providers.